Cover Letter for a Pharmaceutical Sales Job

 Pharmaceutical Sales Cover Letter Example

-It was with much interest that I learned from Joe Greene [insert name of Company Contact], your Assistant Director of Marketing, that XYZ Pharmaceuticals is currently increasing its sales force.
+It was with much interest that I learned from Joe Greene, your Assistant Director of Marketing, that Merrick Pharmaceuticals is currently increasing its sales force.
 As a Sales Representative with 5 years’ progressive experience establishing a powerful network of long-term relationships with outside clients in the metro Chicago area, I am eager to transfer my sales talents to the field of pharmaceutical sales.

 - A consistent record of heightening YOY sales production for my current employer, Genius Software Solutions, generating $1.6 million in sales over the course of the past twelve months.